 SWAHILI 121-1,2,3 (AAL 122-1,2,3) Swahili II Development of literacy and interactive proficiency skills; introduction to verbal arts.
 In Swahili.
-Prerequisite: 111-3 or equivalent SWAHILI 216-1,2,3 (AAL 223-1,2,3) Introduction to Swahili Literature 1.
+Prerequisite: 111-3 or equivalent

+SWAHILI 216-1,2,3 (AAL 223-1,2,3) Introduction to Swahili Literature 1.
 Swahili verbal arts in the oral tradition.
 2. Classical Swahili literature.
 3. Standard Swahili literature.
 Prerequisite: 121-3 or equivalent

-SWAHILI 399-0 Independent Study For students who have advanced beyond the regular course offerings in Swahili.
+SWAHILI 399-0 Independent Study For students who have advanced with distinction beyond the regular course offerings in Swahili.
+Prerequisite: consent of instructor.